-Tara Kachroo is an Integrative Movement Therapist.
+Tara Kachroo is an Integrative Movement Therapist and Level 3 Master in Neurokinetic Therapy.
 She approaches each person she works with as a whole person with the capacity to facilitate their own healing through the development of an intimate, active and compassionate relationship to their own body.

 As a trained specialist with a clear understanding of biomechanics and anatomy she has the ability to perform holistic movement assessments.
 She understands how each part of the body and each movement is related to every other through the brain’s motor cortex — and thus how movement dysfunctions can connect bunions to hip replacements, popping jaws to lower back pain, and how trauma can lodge itself into a body’s movement habits, and a breathing dysfunction can mimic the symptoms of PTSD.